 This makes their content highly shareable, thus sending thousands of visitors per month to their websites which makes it much easier to convert them to customers.
-And if you’re thinking about starting a blog, this step by step guide to creating a blog is a good place to start.
+And if you’re thinking about starting a blog, here’s a list of what you should do and shouldn’t when creating your blog.

 A Valuable Asset in Online Marketing

 Online marketing comes in many different forms.
 It could be search engine optimization, social media marketing, email marketing and many other things.
 But whatever the medium, a blog is a great asset to have when it comes to marketing.

 Let’s take SEO as an example.
 One of the key elements of SEO is link building.
 And companies that have a blog get 97% more inbound links compared to companies that don’t have a blog.
 It’s the same with social media marketing as well.
 You can’t keep tweeting out your landing pages and expect people to engage with you.
 Some might argue that you can share articles from other resources, but that doesn’t make you unique or interesting.